U.S. Senate prepares to vote on one coronavirus aid package while working on another

-WASHINGTON (Reuters) - The U.S. Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote on a $105 billion-plus aid package on Wednesday and President Donald Trump pushing for a third, $1 trillion plan.
+WASHINGTON (Reuters) - Congress scrambled to limit the economic damage of the coronavirus pandemic, with the Senate preparing to vote Wednesday on a $105 billion aid package and President Donald Trump pushing for a third, $1 trillion plan.

-The Republican-controlled Senate is expected to vote on a proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed at least 118 people across the United States.
+The Republican-controlled Senate was expected to vote on a roughly $105 billion aid proposal passed by the House of Representatives that bolsters safety-net programs and provides free testing for the highly contagious coronavirus, which has killed more than 100 people across the United States.

 The Democratic-controlled House passed the package by an overwhelming bipartisan margin on Saturday.

-The exact cost has not been tallied, but the Joint Committee on Taxation estimated that just sick leave and family leave provisions alone would cost $105 billion.
+Lawmakers were also strategizing how to limit their risk of becoming ill, with Senate Majority Leader Mitch McConnell saying he planned to double the amount of time to vote to limit the number of members in the chamber at any one time.

-Lawmakers are also trying to craft another emergency stimulus package that Treasury Secretary Steven Mnuchin said on Tuesday could cost $1.3 trillion.
+Lawmakers were trying to craft another emergency stimulus package that Treasury Secretary Mnuchin said on Tuesday could cost $1.3 trillion.
 The Treasury Department circulated a memo on Wednesday with some of the proposed details.

-The document called for $300 billion for small businesses, $50 billion for loans for cash-strapped airlines, and $150 billion for loan guarantees to other distressed economic sectors.
+The document called for $300 billion for small businesses, $50 billion for loans for cash-strapped airlines and $150 billion for loan guarantees to other distressed economic sectors.

-It also called for two rounds of payments to individual taxpayers, totaling $250 billion each.
+It also called for two rounds of payments to individual taxpayers totaling $250 billion each.
 Payments would be tiered based on income level and family size, the document said.
 Trump suggested on Tuesday these checks could amount to $1,000 each.

 It was unclear when the massive new proposal would be taken up, although one House Democratic aide said Wednesday it might be as soon as next week.
 It was also unclear how soon Americans would get the money, but Trump took to Twitter early Wednesday morning to push the effort.

-“For the people that are now out of work because of the important and necessary containment policies, for instance the shutting down of hotels, bars and restaurants, money will soon be coming to you,” Trump wrote.
+“For the people that are now out of work because of the important and necessary containment policies, for instance the shutting down of hotels, bars and restaurants, money will soon be coming to you,” Trump said in his tweet.

 Senate Democratic Leader Chuck Schumer criticized the Trump administration’s call for $1,000 checks to Americans, saying expanded unemployment benefits would be a more effective way of helping workers by covering them for a longer time with a bigger safety net.